 The Institute consists of three weeks of online activities followed by a week-long in-person course.

-Pre-institute activities: Participants will complete a series of online activities for three weeks prior to the Institute that provided the fundemental knowledge for everyone to succeed in the in-person portion.
+Pre-institute activities: Participants complete a series of online activities for three weeks prior to the Institute that provided the fundemental knowledge for everyone to succeed in the in-person portion.
 Topics include how NEON collects data as well as reproducible workflow tools and techniques.

 In-person course: The in-person portion of the Institute includes guest speakers on specific topics and hands-on data-intensive activities, as well as several individual/group activities and projects.
 The following topics will be covered: